damianStrojek/Measuring-Performance-in-Computer-Cluster/docs/metric-fetching-functions.md

 sudo awk '{ print $2 }' /proc/1/io
 ```

-Basically this command outputs second column of the /proc/1/io file.
-The "1" in the filepath is the process ID (should be changed to the specific ID of application running on cluster).
+Basically this command outputs second column of the `/proc/1/io file`.
+The `1` in the filepath is the Process ID (it is defined globally as `GPROCESSID`).

 The first and second rows are respectively all characters read and written by the specified process divided by 1024 to get this number in MB.
 Right now this command doesn't count write and read "operations rate".
 It just outputs the number of read and write operations for this specific process ID.